 Defense: Rule as a group that only certain kinds of items (e.g., just armor, force fields, and riot shields) can be broken as defense.
 Establish that broken items can’t be repaired in the field.

 Lines: Be amply clear before play starts that this is going to be a lethal game.
 If anybody wants to set a line against their character dying, would it still work if they’re okay with other people’s characters dying?
-This kind of game isn’t necessarily fun for everybody, so you may need to play something else, or play with other people.
+Brutally challenging games aren’t necessarily fun for everybody, so you may need to play something else, or play with other people.

 Rewinding: If the narrative flexibility built into the game troubles you, your group may want to establish that “retroactively altering events we can agree just happened” is a line you don’t want to cross.
 (I suspect this is an implicit line for a lot of groups, just based on their experience with other RPGs.
 But maybe it’d be handy to make it explicit.)